Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

 You already know the `SpriteBatch` from the 2D tutorial.
-We won't use it to draw until the UI part of the tutorial, but it worth mentioning.
+We won't use it to draw until the UI part of the tutorial, but it's worth mentioning.

 ### Drawing the player and using the GraphicsDevice

-Now we have everything ready, we will now integrate the player's `Draw` function in the `Game1` class.
+Now we have everything ready, we will integrate the player's `Draw` function in the `Game1` class.
 We will also use the GraphicsDevice to clear the screen and draw the player.

 ```csharp
     protected override void Draw(GameTime gameTime)